carvel-dev/imgpkg/docs/air-gapped-workflow.md

 `imgpkg push -f examples/basic-bundle -b localhost:9001/simple-app-bundle`

 Flags used in the command:
-  * `-f` indicates the folder the user wants to package as a bundle
+  * `-f` indicates the folder to package as a bundle
-  * `-b` indicates that the user want to push a bundle to a registry
+  * `-b` indicates the image registry to push a bundle to

 The output will display all the files that will be packaged, and the destination of the bundle: